JoshPiper/JoshPiper.github.io/_experience/limelight.md

 roles:
   - Developer
   - Community Moderator
-  - Database Administrator
-  - Systems Administrator
+  - DB / Systems Administrator
   - Data Protection Officer
   - Business Advisor & Company Secretary
-  - Development Team Lead
+  - Director of Technology
 ---
 From a Developer, through to Community Moderator, Systems Administrator, Data Protection Officer and Business Advisor, Limelight taught me how to conduct myself, how to improve myself, how to build a product that I would use,